seattletimes/profanity-peak/src/mountain.md

 <div class="stage" data-stage="turnout"></div>

-State biologists collared wolves in the Profanity Peak pack on June 9 and 12, just as McIrvin turned out his cattle on June 9.
-The department knew the cattle were overlapping the wolves’ territory -- not unusual, or problematic in Washington, where wolves typically share the landscape with livestock without incident.
 By the end of June, the department knew where the den site was, too -- about four miles from where McIrvin had turned out his cattle -- but didn’t tell him.

 *<span class="placeholder" style="background: purple"></span> Cattle turnout point*